supabase/wrappers/docs/catalog/stripe.md

 #### Notes

-- While any column is allowed in a where clause, it is most efficient to filter by `id`.
+- While any column is allowed in a where clause, it is most efficient to filter by `id`
+- Use the `attrs` jsonb column to access additional account details

 ### Balance